TUJapan/sass/README.md

 # Sass files for TUJ website
 It includes Core 4.0 and Core 4.1 files, as well as section specific files.
 Core 4.0 (core.scss) is used on all the pages except the UG section.
 Core 4.1 (core-4.1.scss) is used for the UG section.

-## Updating and maintaining the Core styles
+## Updating and maintaining the Sass files
 When updating the Sass files, work on the Sass files from this repo.

 - Make sure this repo is up-to-date.